ONS-Innovation/github-policy-dashboard/docs/dashboard/index.md

 - **Filter Repositories:** Allows users to filter repositories based on a range of parameters.
 - **Rule Presets:** Provides predefined sets of rules for quick compliance checks.
 - **Display Rule Details:** Shows detailed information about each rule - promoting better understanding of compliance.
-- **Organisation Overview:** Offers a high-level view of the organization's compliance status, including which rule is broken the most.
+- **Organisation Overview:** Offers a high-level view of the organisation's compliance status, including which rule is broken the most.
 - **Repository Details:** Provides detailed information about individual repositories, including their compliance status and the rules they violate.
 - **Point of Contact:** Displays the point of contact for each repository, facilitating communication regarding compliance issues.